Logiqx/gps-details/docs/apps/waterspeed/best-speeds/session-5/README.md

 ### Summary

-This session showed that Doppler-derived speeds are being used in some places, but potentially ignored for most of the Best Speeds, except perhaps influencing 5 sec and 10 sec.
+This session showed that Doppler-derived speeds are being used in some places, but seem to be ignored for most of the Best Speeds, except perhaps influencing 5 sec and 10 sec.

 Unlike the [previous test](../session-4/README.md) the modified FIT also showed higher summary stats.
 Perhaps Waterspeed uses the session summaries from COROS files but not Garmin files?